Hualien Entry Requirements

 Visa Required

-Citizens of countries not listed in visa-free or ETA categories must obtain a visa from a Taiwanese overseas mission (embassy/consulate) before travel.
+Citizens from countries not covered by visa-waiver or ETA programs must obtain a visitor visa before arrival

 Arrival Process